- Reaper vs Pro Tools: Which DAW is Best? – Updated May 2022 - November 23, 2022

 - Available in Dark Gray/Mint or Black/Acid Green

-- Words via bone conduction without use of earbuds
+- Words via bone conduction without the use of earbuds

 - Supports major audio files